“In over 20 years of training, this was one of the best courses I’ve ever attended.”

 According to Work Health and Safety Regulation 2011, PCBUs have an obligation to ensure that all workers who they believe may work with asbestos or asbestos-containing materials (ACMs) attend an approved course in asbestos awareness.

-WorkSafe ACT currently requires workers to complete the 11084NAT Course in Asbestos Awareness (previously 10675NAT) and CPCCWHS1001 Prepare to work safely in the construction industry.
-10830NAT Course in Crystalline Silica Exposure Prevention course is now mandatory for most construction workers in the ACT irrespective of where they reside (the deadline was Oct 1, 2023).
+WorkSafe ACT already requires workers to complete the 11084NAT in Asbestos Awareness (previously 10675NAT) and CPCWHS1001 Prepare to work safely in the construction industry.
+10830NAT Course in Crystalline Silica Exposure Prevention course (aka silica training or silica awareness in Sydney) is now mandatory for most construction workers in NSW.
+For the ACT irrespective of where workers reside (the deadline was Oct 1, 2023) they must have completed the training.
 SafeWork NSW has now introduced a regulation mandating this course for all workers around silica by Sep 1, 2024.

 The course outcomes apply to building and constructions workers, jewellery industry workers, do It yourself (DIY) enthusiasts and anyone where the health and well-being is at risk through exposure to crystalline silica dust.